cmallwitz/Financials-Extension/README.md

 site for comparison).
 While data for last price is most likely consistent across sites, they may differ for other data points.

+### LibreOffice: using , (comma) vs ; (semicolon) to separate arguments in formula

+There is a setting in "Tools" / "Options..." / "LibreOffice Calc" / "Formula" called "Functions".
+Here the user can specify the character used to separate arguments in formula.

+Mine is set to , (comma) - when I enter ; (semicolon) in a formula (Ubuntu / UK English), no error is reported but the semicolon is converted to , (comma)

+Depending on your system's language and default LibreOffice settings, you maybe better off using ; instead of , in your formulas.

 ### List of supported data points

 You can either specify numbers or names (lower or upper case) - not all bits are available from all sources and they are not necessarily consistent across sources either.